twisted/txacme/docs/using.rst

 Certificates (and chain certificates and keys) in PEM format will be stored in the certificate directory using filenames based on the servername that the client sends by SNI, e.g. ``some.domain.name.pem``.
-If there is no existing certificate available for a domain, an empty file can be created to have one issued on startup; the behaviour is as if the certificate had expired.
+If there is no existing certificate available for a domain, an empty file should be created to have one issued on startup; the behaviour is as if the certificate had expired.
 Importantly, clients that do not perform SNI will not be able to connect to the endpoint.